BenRogersWPG/WebSearch/README.md

 - Add option to add manual text to selected text when performing a search
 - Examine performance analysis of code to find potential optimizations
 - Add ability to run extension from selected text in the terminal
+- Add links from extension settings mentioning other settings
 - Add more GIFs to demo the extension usage
 - Translate the extension to other languages
 - Open search results in sidebar (webview)